Email verification for AI-coded apps.

 We solve that two ways: real-time Spamhaus DBL probes catch malicious domains the moment they're listed globally, and a CT-log scanner finds new throwaway providers within hours of issuance.
 The npm list updates monthly.
 We update continuously.

-- 1. Static seed — 121k+ domains from public lists, bundled.
+- 1. Static seed — 121k+ domains from public lists, bundled (and growing to 272K+ via the four channels below).

 - 2. Daily scrapers — 1secmail, mail.tm, mail.gw inbox APIs.